The story of Butter Bits

 I also didn't have to worry about what to do with all the (almost) empty plastic tubes my expensive creams came in.
 I always cut the plastic tubes open anyway to get to the last little bit left at the bottom of the tube.
 It feels like a rescue mission..

-Frugalness aside, most cosmetic and personal care packaging is rarely recyclable.
+Most cosmetic and personal care packaging is not recyclable.